Montefalco Sagrantino DOCG

 Vinification of Montefalco Sagrantino DOCG “Collenottolo”

 It is carried out by using only the healthiest sagrantino grapes, which are not crushed but simply destemmed.
 Fermentation starts spontaneously thanks to the grape’s wilds yeast.
 Wine matures for at least 36 months in large Slavonian oak barrels larger than 30 hectolitres.
-After bottling, which is done without filtering, the wine refines in bottle for at least one year before commercialisation.
+After bottling, which is done without filtering, the wine refines in bottle for at least two years before commercialisation.